junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 ### Major twists (Chap 6)

-- Elena dying -> Death sacrifices a piece to save, weakens and start humanize but still with power
+- Elena dying -> Death sacrifices a piece to save, weakens and start humanize but still with power (when dying can see Death too)
-- start call Life

 ### Death as human (Act 2, Chap 6-10)